Chief Diversity Officer and Vice President for Diversity, Equity and Inclusion

 Mark Brimhall-Vargas is the chief diversity officer and vice president for diversity, equity and inclusion at Brandeis University.
 He brings over two decades of expertise in campus-wide diversity and equity management and programming, cultural competency and conflict resolution.

 Brimhall-Vargas is responsible for aligning diversity policy and programming for faculty, staff and students across the university in areas of recruitment, retention and success strategies; cultural competence training and preparation; assessment, metrics and creating a diversity dashboard; and messaging, communications and passive education around issues of diversity, equity and inclusion.
-His portfolio currently supervises disability support services and the ombuds officers, though the portfolio will expand in the near future to include the Intercultural Center.
+His portfolio currently supervises accessibility support services, the ombuds officers, the Intercultural Center and the Interfaith Chaplaincy.

 Prior to arriving at Brandeis in 2017, Brimhall-Vargas worked at Tufts University as the chief diversity officer and associate provost, and at the University of Maryland as its deputy chief diversity officer.